The Barn "Bairns" Project of Portage County

-Barn Bairns was the idea of Justin Isherwood.
+Barn "Bairns' Project was the idea of Justin Isherwood.
 It came about after he organized a barn tour of Portage County.
 Before the tour, we took a dry run on a Sunday morning to look at the possibilities available in the northeast section of the county.

-A few weeks later we were invited for breakfast at the Polonia cafe for an organizational gathering to photograph some barns.
+A few weeks later we were invited for breakfast at the Polonia Cafe for an organizational gathering to photograph some barns.
 At our arrival we were met by Lowell Klessig and Don Romundson.
 As we ate, we discussed barns.
 Their disappearance from the countryside, because of age and snow load.
 Their importance to the heritage and culture to the community.
 Their architectural style, reflecting cultural ethnicity and the importance to record and catalogue the existence of these structures in the county.
+An interactive map was crfeated by UW-Stevens Point Department of Geography and Geology's GIS Center.

 The idea was to photograph them and create a database of these disappearing buildings.
 Haw many should we photograph and where?
 Justin's response, to our surprise, was to photograph all of them.
 Sure, and how many years will this take?
 We estimated that the project would take at least two years.
 We agreed to do some more research, write a goal statement, publicize the project and have a meeting to see how much interest we can generate.
 This is how and where the Barn Bairns were born.